DrPsychick/ansible_influx_downsampling/README.md

 * Check the size of your data first.
 Depending on the amount of series in a measurement, you need to configure the time range for backfilling.
 A good default is "1d" - but you may not want to run 365 queries for a year...
 * Timeouts: Your InfluxDB as well as the calls in this playbook may time out!
 Or you may hit other limits in the influxdb.conf.
 * Stats: They will **likely** crash because they query big time ranges with lots of data.
 Only turn them on for small backfill jobs.

+If you enable **backfill and compact**:
+* After a complete run with compaction you need to check and recreate all continuous queries based on the new default RP of the source.
+* Better: specify ".." as source to always use the default (see TODOs)

 My Settings for backfilling 9GB of data on 5 aggregation levels on a docker container with 3GB of RAM (no CPU limit for backfilling)
 * `ansible_influx_databases`, 5 levels: 14d@1m, 30d@5m, 90d@15m, 1y@1h, 3y@3h (data only available for about 1 year)